codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 ### Pulling public images

-To pull a public image from Docker Hub or other public registries, simply specify the name of the image and tag that you want to use.
+To pull a public image from Docker Hub or other public registries:

+*  Specify the name of the image and tag that you want to use.

 For example:

 ```yaml
 CollectAllMyDeps: